 CK: Will you be interested in coaching others once you decide to retire from international competition?

-HG: No. I don’t mind talking about planning and talk with the youngsters to share my experience, but I would kill the athletes if I am going to give them training.
+HG: No. I don’t mind talking about planning and talking with the youngsters to share my experience, but I would kill the athletes if I am going to give them training.